More Than Friends (TV series)

-More Than Friends (Korean: 경우의 수) is a South Korean television series starring Ong Seong-wu, Shin Ye-eun, and Kim Dong-jun.
+More Than Friends (Korean: 경우의 수) is a South Korean television series starring Ong Seong-wu, Shin Ye-eun and Kim Dong-jun.
 It aired on JTBC from September 25 to November 28, 2020.

 Synopsis

-Ten years ago, Kyung Woo Yeon (Shin Ye-eun) was as innocent and carefree as any eighteen year old might be.
-With dreams and ambitions and a heart ready to love, it was only a matter of time before she fell for someone.
-And fall she did... for her friend, Lee Soo (Ong Seong-wu).
+Ten years ago, Kyung Woo-yeon was as innocent and carefree as any eighteen year old might be.
+With dreams and ambitions and a heart ready to love, it was only a matter of time before she fell for her friend, Lee Soo.
 Little did she know that at the time, Lee Soo also had a crush on her.
 Unfortunately, a simple misunderstanding kept them from confessing their feelings.

-A decade later, Woo Yeon still harbors a crush on Lee Soo.
+A decade later, Woo-yeon still harbors a crush on Soo.
 Working as a calligrapher, she still keeps in touch with her friend but has never confessed her feelings for him.
-Oddly enough, the same could be said for Lee Soo, who is now working as a professional photographer.
+Oddly enough, the same could be said for Soo, who is now working as a professional photographer.
 Though the two have taken turns having a crush on each other for over ten years, misunderstandings and missed timings have continued to keep them from becoming anything more than friends.

-With feelings ten years in the making, Woo Yeon and Lee Soo begin to realize their feelings for each other are becoming too strong to keep hidden.
-Has the time for their confessions finally come or will yet another misunderstanding keep them apart...
+With feelings ten years in the making, Woo-yeon and Soo begin to realize their feelings for each other are becoming too strong to keep hidden.
+Has the time for their confessions finally come or will yet another misunderstanding keep them apart?